newracom-ns3/TXS_module/README.md

 <em> Figure 1: The shared STA can send one or more non-TB PPDU to the AP; Figure 2: The shared STA can send a PPDU to the peer STA  or send one or more non-TB PPDU to the AP.</em>

-**Our simulator provides three simulation scenarios.**
-- **Baseline EDCA operation**: it is that all STA and AP are competing to get TXOP for transmission.
-- **UL MU operation**: it works with the DL MU operation.
-AP triggers UL MU operation after downlink transmission once.
-We adopted the round-robin scheme by utilizing the ns-3 scheduler function.
-- **Triggered TXOP sharing**: it is based on the UL MU operation scenario, additionally, AP shares its whole remaining TXOP to a specific STA after transmission once.
-According to IEEE 802.11be specification, AP can select which STA will be shared and when it will be shared.
-However, we designated the shared STA to one specific STA and time as whole remaining TXOP in this scenario.

 ## Cmake Configuration: Please set configuration as follows
 If you face an error in the build, you must check the following configuration.